BASEBALL CARDS AIKEN SC

 The earliest documented baseball card collector from Aiken was a young boy named William Jefferson in 1889.
 He would save up his pennies from odd jobs to purchase packs of cigarettes or chewing tobacco, hoping to add to his growing collection.
 While the cards were simple black and white images mounted on thick cardstock, for William and other early collectors they provided a visual connection to the national pastime they loved.

-Read also: MOST VALUABLE BASEBALL ROOKIE CARDS 2021
+Read also: PIEDMONT CIGARETTE BASEBALL CARDS

 In the early 20th century, the mass production of baseball cards began in earnest.
 Several new companies like American Tobacco and Fleer entered the market to meet growing demand.
 Stores in Aiken saw baseball cards fly off the shelves as the collectible craze took hold in the small southern town.
 Local youth would trade and swap duplicates in hopes of completing their sets.
 Having a complete run of a particular brand or year became a source of pride.